bhaddacak/bhaddacak.github.io/_pages/fornirvana.md

 What is it meant to be a Buddhist?
 By seeing religion as a practice, the real Buddhist is not one who can explain Buddhist philosophy comprehensively, but one who follows the path wholeheartedly, one who just keeps practicing inexorably by not concerning the goal.
 If we shift our attention from Nirvana to practice, what is its appeal?
 Because sometimes practice is tough and troublesome.
 To answer this point, we must go deeper into the word 'practice.'
 Practice does not mean just doing something.
 It means "to do or perform (something) repeatedly in order to acquire or polish a skill."[^ahdict-practice] Religious skill is a kind of ability that needs to be developed.
 It can be difficult at first, but when we practice bit by bit, we can master the skill eventually.
 Then the goal is reached no matter we want it or not.
 At the end, Nirvana will be experienced by the practitioners anyway.

-[^ahdict-practice]: The American Heritage Dictionary, [https://www.ahdictionary.com/word/search.html ?q=practice](https://www.ahdictionary.com/word/search.html?q=practice)
+[^ahdict-practice]: The American Heritage Dictionary, "practice," [https://www.ahdictionary.com/word/ search.html?q=practice](https://www.ahdictionary.com/word/search.html?q=practice)

 ## Conclusion